This page tells you about tiredness caused by radiotherapy. There is information about

 - Write a list of shopping and go when the supermarket is not busy or have food delivered

-- If you have children, play games with them that can be done sitting or lying down – for example, board games, reading books and drawing pictures
+- If you have children, play games with them that can be done sitting or lying down, such as board games, reading books and drawing pictures

-- Ask family and friends for help with things like shopping, housework and collecting the children from school
+- Ask family and friends for help with things like shopping, housework, gardening, and collecting the children from school

-- You may find it easier to have lots of small meals, rather than the traditional 3 meals a day
+- You may find it easier to have lots of small meals, rather than the usual 3 meals a day

 - Have plenty of nutritious snacks and drinks in stock that you can have whenever you feel like eating